- About Us

 Asbestos has had ebbs and flows in terms of when it is a popular topic.

 This is probably because the time that asbestos was most commonly used was long before the people who are buying homes and potentially coming to contact with asbestos now were even born.

-You see, the use of asbestos as a building material peaked from the late 1950s to early 1980s.
-During this time, many homes were constructed using some sort of asbestos containing building material.
+You see, the use of asbestos as a building material peaked from the late 1950s to the early 1980s.
+During this time, many homes were constructed using some sort of asbestos-containing building material.
 In some instances, it might only be a small amount, in other instances, asbestos could potentially be found in every room of the home.